El Nido is one of the most beautiful areas in the country, but it has become rather overcrowded with tourists and the locals somewhat tired of them.

 You can go for a nice stroll along the water, through a second village and on to a third, quiet beach next to an abandoned resort.
 The top picture is the view from the Corner lodge explained above.

 Then there is the famous zip line (the one closer to town to zip your way to a neighbouring island) (500-900p = $11-19):

 View of the restaurant while walking back from the zipline (click pic to zoom in):

 You can also climb to the top of the cliff overlooking the town, but I have not done that yet and apparently you should find a guide:

 And for the evenings, lots of live music, every night in different bars.
 You can start at B on the map, at the Art Cafe.
 During the low season, they play music three times a week, while the Seaslug plays the other three days of the week.
 During the high season I must have counted at least five places playing every evening.
 Start at the Art Cafe and work your way east to the beach.
 On the left hand side of the road is another place (more for open jam sessions if you are traveling with an instrument), while on the beach there are at least three more.

 At the bottom of the map at the top of this page you will notice an arrow pointing down/south to the bus terminal.
 This is about a ten minute walk from the center, so keep that in mind when the tricycles quote you prices, as they can be rather aggressive here.

 The prices and information about vans and buses (fancy and public) going to Puerto Princesa apply here as they do on that page.
 If you want to go to San Fernando or Sibaltan, check out the Transportation info at the bottom of that page.
-More info available if you want to take a private or public boat to Coron or Linapacan from San Fernando or Sibaltan.
+More info available if you want to take a custom private Palawan boat tour to Coron or Linapacan.

 |Back to suggested itinerary.|